Oliver Travel Trailers

 Paynes Prairie is unique in many ways.
 Nowhere else in Florida can visitors experience wild-roaming bison and horses.
 Nearly 300 species of birds also frequent the park along with alligators, deer and many other animals.

-Visit this place if you have been longing to take a step back into history.
+Visit this place if you have a long way to go before returning to history.
 This is also your chance to dive into the pleasures of experiencing wildlife around you.
-If you have always cherished the calmness of nature in the innocence of animals and birds, this is the place to find plenty of it.
+If you have always cherished the calmness of nature and the innocence of animals and birds, this is the place to find plenty of it.
+Nearly 270 bird species live here.
+In addition to the birds, you can view some of its true wildlife stars, such as bison, alligators, etc. The best activities here are bicycling, hiking, horseback riding, bird watching, and fishing.
+There are close to 50 camping sites available here.

 Plan your adventure: Paynes Prairie Preserve State Park